 2. Tour the Trier Market Square (Hauptmarkt)

 The place has many gorgeous half-timbered structures.
-You’ll also marvel at the numerous fine historical middle-age Trier attractions, including the outstanding market fountain (Marktbrunnen).
+You’ll also marvel at the numerous fine historical middle-aged Trier attractions, including the outstanding market fountain (Marktbrunnen).

-Constructed in 1595, the fountain represents St. Peter and is surrounded by the four virtues of strength, justice, wisdom, and Temperance, alongside several mocking monsters.
+Constructed in 1595, the fountain represents St. Peter and is surrounded by the virtues of strength, justice, wisdom, and Temperance alongside several mocking monsters.

-Other notable sites near the market square include the 13th century House of three kings (Dreikonigenhaus), the 11th-century residential fortress where city dignitaries lived, and (Judenpforte), the gateway that was once used as a way to the city’s Jewish quarter (Judengasse).
+Other notable sites near the market square include the 13th-century House of three kings (Dreikonigenhaus), the 11th-century residential fortress where city dignitaries lived, and (Judenpforte).
+This gateway was once used to reach the city’s Jewish quarter (Judengasse).

 3. Explore the City Museum, Simeonstift Trier

 Located next to Porta Nigra, this museum is one of the old structures in the region.
-Originally, it acted as St. Simeon’s monastery, and currently hosts two cloisters preserved from the 11th century.
-When figuring out what to see in Trier, this charming City Museum should certainly fit in your schedule.
+Originally, it acted as St. Simeon’s monastery and currently hosts two cloisters preserved from the 11th century.
+This charming City Museum should fit your schedule when figuring out what to see in Trier.

 The museum was established in 1905, and it’s rich with fascinating artifacts dating back from Roman times to the present.
 Some of the museum’s notable attractions are artworks such as paintings, sculptures, textiles, local crafts, and antique pieces of furniture.